 Heat rash treatment

-In most cases the rash will clear without any treatment.
+In most cases the heat rash will clear without any treatment.
 However, severe cases can last for several weeks.
-One or more of the following may help to treat prickly heat (miliaria) and prevent further episodes from developing:
+If you or your child has heat rash, one or more of the following may help to treat it and prevent further episodes from developing:

 - Simple creams may cool and soothe the skin.
 (An example is calamine lotion.
 This may have a drying effect, however, and you may then need to use a moisturising cream afterwards.)